bethhansen/intro-week2-tracksuggestor/README.md

 # _Track Suggestor_

-#### _This appolication is designed to help the user select a programming language that best suits their likes and dislikes._
+#### _This application is designed to help the user select a programming language that best suits their likes and dislikes._

 #### By _**Beth Hansen**_